Print Page

 Attribution/Source(s):

-This quality-reviewed publication pertaining to our Africa section was selected for circulation by the editors of Disabled World due to its likely interest to our disability community readers.
-Though the content may have been edited for style, clarity, or length, the article "Mental Health Challenges for Namibia Disabled" was originally written by Sabrina Kaulinge, and submitted for publishing on 2022/09/04.
-Should you require further information or clarification, Sabrina Kaulinge can be contacted at the sabrina.kaulinge@giz.de website.
-Disabled World makes no warranties or representations in connection therewith.
+This quality-reviewed publication was selected for publishing by the editors of Disabled World due to its significant relevance to the disability community.
+Originally authored by Sabrina Kaulinge, and published on 2022/09/04, the content may have been edited for style, clarity, or brevity.
+For further details or clarifications, Sabrina Kaulinge can be contacted at sabrina.kaulinge@giz.de.
+NOTE: Disabled World does not provide any warranties or endorsements related to this article.

 Page Information, Citing and Disclaimer